naveensasikumar/BondiTech_Projects/README.md

 ---

 ## Notes
 This repo is intentionally focused on **architecture and workflows** to support portfolio visibility.
-Implementation code may live in separate repositories depending on environment/security constraints.